the4thdoctor/dbaday/dbaday_new/content/en/_index.md

 #  DBA Appreciation Day 2023.
 7th July, 6th Annual

-If your business data is safely stored?
+Is your business data is safely stored?
 Is your data security taken care?
 Is your database running safe and sound?